Socially Beneficial Metaverse: Framework, Technologies, Applications, and Challenges: Framework of Socially Beneficial Metaverse

 \subsubsection{Digital Twins}

-Digital twins create digital copies of physical environments, and human users with virtual avatars create new things in these virtual worlds.
+Digital twins play a pivotal role in the metaverse by creating digital replicas of physical environments, enabling human users and their virtual avatars to interact, innovate, and simulate within these virtual worlds.
 SB-Metaverse must connect the real world and the virtual world, and digital twins helps achieve this \cite{fuller2020digital}.
 Digital twins are connected to real-time data streams collected from sensors and other devices, enabling the analysis and prediction of the behavior of real-world equivalents \cite{tao2018digital}.
-There are already many applications that construct virtual characters in the form of digital twins.
-Epic Games is a game studio known for its virtual engine \cite{lawrence2022epic}.
+There are already many applications that construct virtual characters in the form of digital twins \cite{divya2024digital,jeyalakshmi2024digital}.
+Despite their potential, the current adoption of digital twins in the metaverse remains limited.
+Many existing metaverse applications have yet to incorporate digital twin technology, primarily due to technical and economic barriers.
+Key limitations include the high computational and data storage requirements for creating and maintaining real-time digital replicas, the need for robust and high-speed communication networks, and significant concerns surrounding data privacy and security \cite{balasubramaniam2024machine}.
+Epic Games, known for its virtual engine development, exemplifies the strides being made in digital twin applications \cite{lawrence2022epic}.
 The goal of Epic Games is to make it easy to capture the real world and then build it into virtual engine as a digital twin.
 Currently the developers of Epic Games are using digital twins to communicate between the physical and the virtual worlds.
-The developers have launched an app, MetaHuman Creator, which allows users to create lifelike avatars \cite{fang2021metahuman} .
+The developers have launched an app, MetaHuman Creator, which allows users to create lifelike avatars \cite{fang2021metahuman}.
 In the future, these virtual characters can even wear digital clothes designed by virtual clothing design companies \cite{de2021inspeccao}.